netdata/netdata/health/REFERENCE.md

     room = workstation
 ```

-Before we proceed, it is necessary to explain something about possible values for labels.
-The labels do not have restrictions
- for their values, but their name only accepts ASCII characters, but it does not accept all the ASCII values, the
- label's name only can contain alphabet letters and numbers.

 I have defined inside `netdata.conf` labels to classify hosts and now we can apply alarms for them using labels, for example,
 case I add the following line inside alarms: